Sumitra-das-guptta/java-clean-code-shortnote/README.md

             ```

     * Constants: Names should be in uppercase.

+        For example:
+        ```java
+        static final int DEFAULT_WIDTH static final int MAX_HEIGHT
+        ```
     * Methods: It's useful to name methods using verbs.

         For example: getAddress() is a good example of method declaration instead of using address().
         1. Methods should do one thing.

             Bad practice: